VolksRat71/NOT_SUPREME/README.md

     <a href="#top">top ⤴</a>
 </p>

 This page is for you to see what I am made of!
-I built this web application over the course of a month and a half as a part of a Advanced React and GraphQL tutorial that I purchased from BosType Inc.
+I built this web application over the course of a month and a half (nearly 130hrs) as a part of a Advanced React and GraphQL course.

 Welcome to "NOT SUPREME", a full stack online clothing store complete with real credit checkout.
 Users can search, sell, add to cart and checkout their favorite items.

 The application has five main models — Users, Items, Orders, CartItems, and OrderItems — all of which are relational and showcase the power of relational GraphQL Queries.

-The app also includes many server side bits including JWT authentication, permissions, sending email, uploading images, and charging credit cards.
+The application also includes many server side components including JWT authentication, permissions, sending email, uploading images, and charging credit cards.

-In addition to building both the frontend and backend of the application, I also spent the last ⅓ of the course Testing the React application.
+In addition to building both the frontend and backend of the application, I also spent the last ⅓ of the course testing the Next.js Frontend for component validity, expected outputs, rendered components with mock rendering, etc.

 ___
 ___